LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/shift-scheduler-configuration-guide.md

 The configuration of [Special Occasions](https://developers.liveperson.com/account-configuration-special-occasions-overview.html) allows you to set specific dates in which there is an exception to the hours of operation defined by the Workdays API or through the LiveEngage UI, for example, working hours during public holidays.
 The expected behavior on the visitor side as far as automatic messages and time to response is exactly the same as Workdays.
 **Note**: Special occasions do not modify hours of operation defined by Workdays, but instead override them.

-**To view limitations, clarifications and best practices for working hours management, refer to this** [**document**](https://s3-eu-west-1.amazonaws.com/ce-sr/CA/Working+hours+management+API+%2B+UI+-+Limitations%2C+Clarifications+%26+Best+Practices.pdf)**.**
+**See limitations, clarifications and best practices for** [**working hours management**](contact-center-management-messaging-operations-working-hours-management-best-practices.html)**.**

 ## Configuration

 **(Needed for both API + UI)**

-1. Configure [Automatic Messages](https://liveengage.liveperson.net/a/new/?connectionOpenArticle=automatic-messages) on your account:
+1. Configure [Automatic Messages](contact-center-management-messaging-operations-automatic-messages-automatic-messages-configuration-guide.html) on your account:
    * To enable Automatic Messages on your LiveEngage account, please contact your LivePerson account team.
 2. Mobile App (SDK) customers:
    * Use SDK versions 2.8 or higher.
    * The TTR toaster is no longer supported, even if it’s still enabled.
 Therefore, it is recommended to turn the TTR toaster message off.
-3. In case you are using the “[off hours by number of logged in agents](https://s3-eu-west-1.amazonaws.com/ce-sr/Release+Notes/2018/May+2018+Part+2.pdf)” feature - it is recommended to disable it.
+3. In case you are using the “off hours by number of logged in agents” feature - it is recommended to disable it.
 The working hours feature is the permanent solution to the use case this workaround was intended for.
    Contact your account team to disable it.
-4. Customize [Automatic Messages](https://liveengage.liveperson.net/a/new/?connectionOpenArticle=automatic-messages) on your account.
+4. Customize Automatic Messages on your account.

-## Workdays and special occasions within LiveEngage
+## Workdays & special occasions in LiveEngage

-### Accessing the Schedule/Special Occasion libraries
+### Accessing schedule/special occasion libraries

 Scheduling items or Special occasion items can be created through the Schedule or Special Occasion libraries within LiveEngage.
 You may access the library in 2 ways: